 The Habitats Directive has been transposed into Irish law by the Planning and Development Act 2000 (as amended) and the European Communities (Birds and Natural Habitats) Regulations 2011 (as amended).
-In the context of the NPF, the governing legislation is principally European Communities (Birds and Natural Habitats) Regulations and specifically Article 27 which sets out the duties of public authorities (in this case the DHPLG) relating to nature conservation; and Article 42 which addresses AA.
+In the context of the NPF, the governing legislation is principally European Communities (Birds and Natural Habitats) Regulations and specifically Article 27 which sets out the duties of public authorities (in this case the Department of Housing, Planning and Local Government) relating to nature conservation; and Article 42 which addresses AA.
 If screening for AA determines the likelihood for significant effects on a European Site(s), in view of its conservation objectives, then AA must be carried out for the plan, including the compilation of an NIS to inform the decision making.